MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbufferreturncompletedpacketsthroughindex.md

 *EndIndex* [in]
 The index of the last [**NET_PACKET**](net-packet.md) to be considered for completion.
-This index is exclusive of the range, so the packet at this index will not be completed.
+This index is exclusive of the range, so the packet at this index value will not be completed.

 Return value
 ------------